 By the time the incident at the MyBorder counter occurred, he had already been at the airport for over 24 hours.

-No police report filed
+No police report filed, family were contacted

 Despite the video gaining traction online, ACP Ravi confirmed that no official report has been lodged in connection with the incident as of the time of the police statement.